 At the same time, automatic checks of legality remain, but only checks, not decisions.
 The computer identifies violations, and then an expert hired by the developer manually gives an opinion as to why the computer is wrong.
 Then everything is simple: the computer “automatically” registers the right to construction, in which it itself discovered violations.

 Not only are the conditions for obtaining a building permit easier for the developer.
 Now, if a permit for illegal construction was obtained through a corruption scheme, it is enough to establish the fact of violations during the inspection - and then it can be canceled.
-According to the Shulyak project, the new right to build is an indulgence for violation of the law.
+According to Shulyak’s project, the new right to build is an indulgence to violate the law.
 It can be canceled only if the developer himself violates the approved project.

 Instead of stopping illegal construction, in bill No. 5655 they decided to simply fine the designer and experts.
 And here it is important to recall that the first requirement in the NACP’s comments was precisely to provide for the possibility of revoking permission for illegal construction if violations are detected.
 But it was not implemented, although both the head of the NAPC and the main author of the bill promised that everything would be taken into account.